maunesh/advanced-lane-detection-for-self-driving-cars/README.md

 ---

-###Discussion
+##Reflection
 Getting good results on Harder Challenge Video was very difficult.
 I did not try Convolution method, but I am leaving it for future experiements.
-I love Computer Vision, but having tried both the *Deep Learning approach* to drive the car autonomously, and the *Computer Vision approach* to detect lane lines, it made me really appreciate the potential of Deep Learning in Self-Driving Car domain.
+I love Computer Vision, but having tried both the *Deep Learning Approach* to drive the car autonomously, and the *Computer Vision Approach* to detect lane lines, the experiece has made me really appreciate the potential of Deep Learning in Self-Driving Car domain.